MadaraUchiha-314/blog/NTC.md

 We humans do very complex string matching which enables us to do a variety of interesting tasks, one of which is reading this very blog.
 It's interesting that our brain not only does text-matching in trivial ways, but also in some non-trivial and non-intuitive ways.
 Let's try to read this [piece of text].
 >Aoccdrnig to a study at an Elingsh uinervtisy, it deosn't mttaer in waht oredr the ltteers in a wrod are, the olny iprmoetnt tihng is taht the frist and lsat ltteer be at the rghit pclae.
 The rset can be a toatl mses and you can sitll raed it wouthit porbelm.
 Tihs is bcuseae the huamn mnid deos not raed ervey lteter by istlef, but the wrod as a wlohe.

-There are varied application of text-matching ranging from [DNA Profiling], [Google Search] which powers the web and [Parsers] which lets us write and compile/interpret these wonderful pieces of code that we write.
+There are varied application of text-matching ranging from [DNA Profiling], [Google Search] which powers the web and [Parsers] which lets us write and compile/interpret these wonderful pieces of code that we execute.

 [Regex] matching has become the bread and butter of computer science.
 Let's try to get an insight on how computers do it.